-So we take the A at trick one and immediately take the VK Q J. Now we play a Club to to the K to reach the table and - while we are over there - cash the remaining Heart.

-Having done that we cash the A (play the high cards from the short suit first) and finally return to the remaining AQ J.
+So we take the A at trick one and immediately take the \forall K Q J. Now we play a Club to the AK to reach the table and - while we are over there - cash the remaining Heart.
+Having done that we cash the A (play the high cards from the short suit first) and return to the remaining A J.

 Nine tricks.
-Job done.
+Neat job.